WHEN TWO BECOME ONE

 - Additional rehearsals with musicians are $100.

 Please do not make any decisions regarding music and musicians without first speaking with the music director.
-Please email Matthew Still immediately after your first meeting with one of our priests so that he can reserve your wedding date in his calendar.
+Please email Brian Walters immediately after your first meeting with one of our priests so that he can reserve your wedding date in his calendar.

 Here are some helpful pieces of information which should assist you in preparing to celebrate your sacrament of marriage at Ss Peter and Paul.
 Our weekend wedding schedule is as follows:

 - Friday afternoons and evenings are flexible depending on what is already booked in the church;